 The residual deviance of 29.92 on 10 d.f. is highly significant:

-so we need a better model.
-One of my favorites introduces an interaction between age and desire for no more children:
+So, we need a better model.
+One of my favorites for this dataset introduces an interaction between age and wanting no more children, which is easily specified

 Note how R built the interaction terms automatically, and even came up with sensible labels for them.
 The model’s deviance of 12.63 on 7 d.f. is not significant at the conventional five per cent level, so we have no evidence against this model.

 To obtain more detailed information about this fit try the